zhangxiaoya/TutorialResource/README.md

 1. The first one is the homepage of NIPS 2016, the it is at here -- [NIPS 2016 Workshop on Adversarial Training](https://sites.google.com/site/nips2016adversarial/)

 2. The second one is one blog artical about this Workshop, and it is at here -- [New Perspectives on Adversarial Training ](http://www.inference.vc/my-summary-of-adversarial-training-nips-workshop/)

+### Gihub Repository

+I found one github repository which owned by an indian guy, and there are list of projects or articals which named GAN, the repository is at here -- [the-gan-zoo](https://github.com/hindupuravinash/the-gan-zoo)